elleem/odd-duck/README.md

 Lauren's notes
 Voting app

-use a contstructor (.this notation) to access properties in an object
+use a constructor (.this notation) to access properties in an object

 object includes following vars: 1. name 2. file path 3. views 4. votes